cmang/durdraw/README.md

 theme-256: ~/.durdraw/themes/mutedform-256.dtheme.ini
 ```

-The option 'theme-16' sets the path to the theme file used in 16-color mode, and 'theme-256' sets the theme file used for 256-color mode.
+The option `'theme-16'` sets the path to the theme file used in 16-color mode, and `'theme-256'` sets the theme file used for 256-color mode.

-You can also load a custom theme file using the --theme command-line argument and passing it the path to a theme file, or disable themes entirely with the --notheme command line option.
+You can also load a custom theme file using the `--theme` command-line argument and passing it the path to a theme file, or disable themes entirely with the `--notheme` command line option.

+#### Example Themes

 <table>
   <tr>